sofia-fischer/philo-blog/content/posts/2024-09-evolutionary-architecture.md

 each entity works within a localized context, implying strong connascence within the context and weak connascence between contexts.

 The Degree of Connascence describes the size of impact.
-A connaissance of type has less impact on a softwaresystem if it used a normalisation / anti corruption layer to not drag type changes of the other system through it.
+A connaissance of type has less impact on a software system if it used a normalisation / anti corruption layer to not drag type changes of the other system through it.

-The Book provides guidlines from Page-Jones for using connascence to improve systems modularity:
+The Book provides guidelines from Page-Jones for using connascence to improve systems modularity:

 * Minimize overall connascence by breaking the system into encapsulated elements.
 * Minimize any remaining connascence that crosses encapsulation boundaries.